- 1. Corcovado

 Official Website: www.mosteirodesaobentorio.org.br

 If Rio has a “main square” this is it.
-It dates back to the 16th century, but has changed over the centuries, and is now surrounded by modern buildings and a few historic ones.
+It dates back to the 1500s, but has changed over the centuries, and is now surrounded by modern buildings and a few historic ones.
 The most important survivor is the former royal palace (the Paço Imperial), which stands just a few feet from Palácio Tiradentes (pictured above), arguably Rio’s most beautiful construction, now a government building.
 If you’re interested in seeing what’s left of colonial and historical Rio, start in this square and explore the surroundings.

 Locate it on the map: Largo do Paço